 St Jude was awarded the James Aldridge Trophy for the Best British Raw Milk Cheese in 2013.

-Our wine expert, Katie Goodchild from Heritage Wines recommends Black Chalk Classic 2015 or Wiston Estate Cuvée 2009 -
+Katie Goodchild dipWSET, Suffolk-based wine expert and cheese lover, recommends Black Chalk Classic 2015 or Wiston Estate Cuvée 2009 -

 “Black Chalk Classic 2015 is Chardonnay-dominated (49% Chardonnay, 34% Pinot Meunier, 17% Pinot Noir) which provides a richness to the wine and pairs well with St Jude.
 A richer sparkling wine such as Wiston Estate Cuvée 2009 would also be a good match, with its more toasty notes and creamy texture."